 - Week 8: Tag & rate your digital photos

-- Week 9: Create a digital photo organizing maintenance plan
+- Week 9: Create a digital photo maintenance plan

-- Week 10: Celebrate & share your photos
+- Week 10: Celebrate and share your digital photos